haos616/ansible-docker-jenkins/README.md

-# Using Jenkins in Docker
+# Using Jenkins on Docker